danielBingham/foresttofarm.org/README.md

 gardeners in assembling permaculture systems and practicing restoration agriculture.

+## Current Status

+Currently, Forest to Farm is still under alpha development and no version is live yet.

+The testing version of Forest to Farm will eventually be up at [testing.foresttofarm.org](http://testing.foresttofarm.org).

-The current version of Forest to Farm may be used here at [foresttofarm.org](http://foresttofarm.org).
+The production version of Forest to Farm will eventually be up at [foresttofarm.org](http://foresttofarm.org).

 ## Helping Out